Full text of the Conference Regulations available here.

 Circle of Presidents

-1 The written invitation to the meetings of the “Circle of Presidents” are accompanied by the agenda for the meeting.
+1. The written invitation to the meetings of the “Circle of Presidents” must be accompanied by a draft agenda.

 The “Circle of Presidents” may create committees which elaborate a report regarding specific issues, such as the admission or exclusion of Constitutional Courts or similar institutions or regarding organisational questions of the Conference.